teseoch/Geometric-Modeling-Fall2021/Assignment1/README.md

 ### Per-corner Shading [2pt]
 ![](img/corner.png?raw=true)

 On models with sharp feature lines, averaging the per-face normals on the feature, as done for per-vertex shading, may result in blurred rendering.
 It is possible to avoid this limitation and to render crisp sharp features by using per-corner normals.
 In this case, a different normal is assigned to each face corner; this implies that every vertex will get a (possibly different) normal for every adjacent face.
 A threshold parameter is used to decide when an edge belongs to a sharp feature.
 The threshold is applied to the angle between the two corner normals: if it is less than the threshold value, the normals must be averaged, otherwise they are kept untouched.
 Your program should compute the appropriate shading normals (with a threshold of your choice) and shade the input mesh with per-vertex shading.

 *Relevant `igl` functions:* `igl.per_corner_normals`.

-Compare the result must be compared with the one obtained with flat and per-vertex shading.
+Compare the result with the one obtained with flat and per-vertex shading.
 Experiment with the threshold value.

 Required output of this section:

- * Screenshots of the provided meshes shaded with flat, per-vertex, and per-corner normals.
+ * Plot of the provided meshes shaded with flat, per-vertex, and per-corner normals.

 ## Connected Components [3pt]